-The proposed development has a Capital Investment Value of \$85,490,156 (excluding GST) and therefore requires referral to, and determination by, the Sydney Central City Planning Panel.
+The proposed development has a Capital Investment Value of \$85,490,156 (excluding GST) and the development is the subject of a concept development application under Part 4 of the Act and therefore requires referral to, and determination by, the Sydney Central City Planning Panel.

-3. Compliance with LEP 2019
+3. Compliance with The Hills Local Environmental Plan 2019